ManhTuongNguyen/EnglishVocabulary/README.md

 to expand your word bank, this backend offers a convenient solution for saving and managing words.
 It’s built using Django, incorporates OAuth2 authentication, utilizes the Django Rest Framework (DRF), and integrates with Swagger.

+This project serves as the backend for [this chrome extension](https://github.com/ManhTuongNguyen/ChromeExtension).

 It's currently live and can be accessed [at here](https://mtuongpk123.pythonanywhere.com/api/schema/swagger-ui/).

 ## Installation